1998 Ford F150 Cylinder misfire at acceleration

 • 7 POSTS

-After reading some other posts, I decided to try unplugging the egr valve and blocking both ends.
-(Hose and tube where it connects to egr), took it for a ride and got the same thing.
+After reading some other posts, I decided to try unplugging the egr valve and blocking both ends. (hose and tube where it connects to egr), took it for a ride and got the same thing.
 Idled great and ran great for about a mile, then started missing horribly upon acceleration.
 At that point, it may be missing the whole time, but it runs along so smooth until you accelerate that you cannot tell.
 So, does that rule out any egr issue, or did I do the test wrong?

-Sunday, May 23rd, 2010 AT 11:28 AM
+May 23, 2010 at 11:28 AM

 JAYBEEZMAIL